Dawgsrlife/UTM/.docs/prompting-guides/complete-problem-set-prompt-template.md

 ---

-## 🔧 **How to Use This Template**
+## How to Use This Template

-### Step 1: Fill in the Brackets

-Replace all `[BRACKETED]` placeholders with your specific information:

-- Course code and name
-- Problem set number and total marks
-- Question breakdown with marks
-- Relevant lecture weeks and topics
-- Specific course conventions

-### Step 2: Attach Materials
+### Step 1: Gather All Materials

-Provide:
+Collect everything needed:

-1. **Complete assignment instructions** (PDF or text)
+1. **Complete assignment instructions** (copy text from PDF or attach file)
-2. **All relevant lecture notes** (text files, PDFs, or excerpts)
+2. **All relevant lecture notes** (copy text or attach files)
+3. **Course syllabus** (optional, for additional context)
-3. **Any previous work** if building on existing solutions
+4. **Any previous work** (if building on existing solutions)
-4. **Course syllabus** if helpful for context

-### Step 3: Specify Unique Requirements

-Add any course-specific details:

-- Preferred proof style (direct, contradiction, induction)
-- Algorithm presentation format
-- Notation preferences
-- Specific theorems/techniques to use or avoid

-### Step 4: Launch with Context
+### Step 2: Paste Into Prompt

-Start a new session and paste the filled template along with all materials.
+Start a new session and:

+1. **Copy the prompt template** (starting from "I need your help...")
+2. **Paste your assignment instructions** in Section 1
+3. **Paste all relevant lecture notes** in Section 2
+4. **Add any additional context** in Section 3 (syllabus, previous work, etc.)
+5. **Launch the session**

+### Key Principle

+**Let the AI extract the details.** You don't need to manually identify:

+- Course codes or names
+- Question marks breakdown
+- Lecture week numbers
+- Topic categorization
+- Academic level

+The AI will automatically:

+- Identify course and assignment from materials
+- Parse question structure and marks
+- Detect academic level and writing style
+- Extract relevant lecture topics
+- Apply appropriate methodologies

+**Your only job:** Paste the materials.
+The AI handles the rest.

 ---

-## 📊 **Why This Template Works**
+## Why This Template Works

 ### 1. **Comprehensive Context**